ApplePieGiraffe/natours/README.md

 # natours

-A project created by following a CSS/SASS course on Udemy.
+This project was created by following the course "Advanced CSS and SASS: Flexbox, Grid, Animations and More!" by Jonas Schmedtmann on Udemy.

+Check out the website here: ...